yukimasano/cpp_matrix/README.md

 <div style="text-align:center"><img src="https://user-images.githubusercontent.com/29401818/33377648-28631e4c-d50a-11e7-84ee-302560607ce4.png" height ="400"/></div>

+# Some results
+* symmetric matrices with low condition number are easiest to solve
+* iterative methods can outperform decomposition methods even for modest problem sizes
+* the algorithms scale very differently, though consistently faster then their theoretical prediction
+* pre-conditioning improves convergences of the CG algorithm
+* which algorithm is the fastest depends crucially on the problem size and the condition number, though CG-pre and LU among the fastest implemented here

 # Critical remarks
  * Definitely easier to implement in Matlab, Python.. there are definitely still some bugs in my code
  * Matrices were too easy for my solvers in some cases by construction (CG with pre-conditioning converges in 1-step for `A = QDQ'`)